eat-sleep-code/tiny-tv/README.md

 ---

-## Building Your Own Tiny TV
+## Building Your Own Tiny TV (Legacy Design)

-__Note: The iUniker display used in the following build guide is no longer in production.
-Stay tuned for an updated build guide.__
+* Stay tuned for an upgraded build guide for our current version of the Tiny TV.

 ### Bill of Materials